capsa-gg/capsa-documentation/docs/getting-started/unreal-engine-plugin.md

 ## Ready for use!

 The Capsa plugin is now configured!
-In the [Using Capsa](#) TODO section you can find out more about using Capsa.
+In the sidebar, under "Using Capsa" you can find various guides for using the plugin with Unreal Engine, like [Linking logs](../using-capsa/linking-logs.md), [Adding metadata](../using-capsa/adding-metadata.md) and [Integrating plugin](../using-capsa/integrating-plugin.md).